 Deficiency of Dietary Fiber Intake and Health Problems

 On average, North Americans consume less than 50% of the dietary fiber levels recommended for good health.
 In the preferred food choices of today's youth, this value may be as low as 20%, a factor considered by experts as contributing to the obesity levels seen in many developed countries.
+Fiber appears to reduce the risk of developing various conditions, including heart disease, diabetes, diverticular disease, and constipation.
 We believe the best dietary fiber, barley β-glucan, from Canadian crops can help people in sub-health condition worldwide.
 That is why we are here for.